Archives

 A public building designed to stand out

-The light sand-colored concrete facade harmonizes with the surrounding buildings.
+The light sand-coloured concrete facade harmonizes with the surrounding buildings.
 Parts of the facade feature a bold, undulating relief pattern, lending the structure character and creating dynamic shadows that shift with the angle of the sunlight.

 White concrete frames highlight the two entrances, positioned at opposite corners of the building.
 Their design draws inspiration from the lower sections of the wagon hall.
-The fifth floor features a lightweight structure clad in light bronze-colored aluminum.
+The fifth floor features a lightweight structure clad in light bronze-coloured aluminum.
 It serves as a creative cluster for all arts-related subjects.

 The roof includes a terrace with a pedagogical outdoor space.
 Aluminum-framed windows with deep relief profiles add an aesthetic touch while providing sun shading.